Helena Javornik

 Helena Javornik (born 26 March 1966, in Celje) is a Slovenian long-distance runner who has specialized in all distances from 1500 metres to the marathon race.

 She holds the current national record in 10,000 m with 31:06.63 minutes, achieved at the 2004 Summer Olympics.

 She won the Ljubljana Marathon three times consecutively between 1996 and 1998.
 Her course record of 2:32:33 went unbettered for eleven years.

 She tested positive for EPO in March 2008 and was banned for two years by the International Association of Athletics Federations in June 2008.
-The ban was upheld by the Court of Arbitration for Sport; she will next be eligible to compete in June 2010.
+The ban was upheld by the Court of Arbitration for Sport; she became eligible to compete again in June 2010 at the age of 44 years.